mason-demo/weather-service/README.md

     sh ./script/build.sh

+If it fails to execute `./mvnw build` or `./mvnw test`, please try the command in project root path

+    mvn wrapper:wrapper

 ## Run Project in Docker
 After the above build, we can try run program in docker.
 Note: please stop application run by main class in ItelliJ to avoid port conflict.